NORDIC STOCKS - Factors to watch on Aug 19

 JYSKE BANK

-The Danish bank almost quadrupled pretax profit in the second quarter, aided by a reassessment of assets and liabilities in the wake of the acquisition of mortgage lender BRFkredit.
-The result, however, was below analysts' expectations.
+The Danish bank is expected to quadruple its second quarter pretax profit to 2.58 billion Danish crowns ($462 million) thanks to a reassessment of assets and liabilities in the wake of the acquisition in February of mortgage lender BRFkredit, which Jyske said was a "bargain purchase."

+The earnings report is expected to be released between 0600 and 0700 GMT.

 For more on the company, click on